the-JS-hater/MartinFunnyHouse/issues.md

     - mirrors in front of mirrors not working on Linux for mysterious reasons ?
 - Had to change initFBO to work with cubemaps
 - Cubemaps are just approximations.
+- Parallax correction does not work as I expected.